 When Telemedicine Gives Way to Office Visits

 As we mentioned earlier, not all healthcare needs lend themselves to remote options.
 Physical exams for example, require a physician to touch the patient.
 There’s no online replacement for, “turn your head and cough”.

-Stress tests and physical therapy are other examples of healthcare needs that would typically require an in-office visit.
+Stress tests and physical therapy are other examples of healthcare needs that would typically require an in-office visit with the right medical professional.
 Similarly, most diagnostic tests can’t be completed remotely.

 Health Insurance Coverage for Telemedicine